-In the office building trading market, the appetite of J-REITs, private funds, overseas investors and others to acquire properties continues to be strong against the backdrop of a favorable financing environment backed by continuous monetary easing.
-With limited information of prime properties for sale, the competition for acquiring properties is intensifying, resulting in decreased expected yield and trading prices remaining high.
+In the office building trading market, the appetite of overseas investors, domestic real estate companies and J-REITs to acquire properties continues to be strong against the backdrop of a favorable financing environment backed by the continuation of monetary easing measures.
+With decreasing amounts of information on prime properties for sale, the competition for acquiring properties continues to intensify, resulting in decreased expected yield and trading prices remaining high.